sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ```

 Replace _os_name_ with either "windows" or "linux", respectively (mind the lower case!).
 Feel free to add other OS names as needed.

+## API Specification

+A more formal specification of Sparkle's appcast item properties can be found in the [SUAppcastItem API Reference](/documentation/api-reference/Classes/SUAppcastItem.html).